An example of a single-file blog, made by Gregory Cadars.

 file:///

-or anything or even nothing, links will always work. - “Save as PDF” naturally produces a linked table of contents.
+or anything or even nothing, links will always work - “Save as PDF” can naturally produce a linked table of contents

 Cons

-for images is not widely supported yet.- CSS setup can get a little puzzling.
+- CSS setup can get a little puzzling

 Ideas

-The barebones PHP script1 generating this website is offered as a no-fuss tool for anyone willing to publish a diary, a collection of recipes, some documentation… as a simple web document.
+The barebones1 PHP script generating this website is a no-fuss tool for anyone willing to publish a diary, a collection of recipes, some documentation… as a single web document.

-Because of its humble purpose, it uses simple means.
-PHP is ubiquitous and usually needs no configuration, while “Save As…” seemed like the most obvious way to export a single HTML file without using a terminal.
+Because of its humble purpose, it uses simple means: PHP is still around and usually needs no configuration, while “Save As…” is the most obvious way to export a single HTML file without using a terminal.

 -

-Disclaimer: I do not know how to write PHP.
+Disclaimer: I have no experience writing PHP.
 This script is composed of ten years old php.net comments, Stack Overflow snippets, and long forgotten Gists.
 It kind of works (?) but it probably should not be hosted on a public web server. ↩

 This blog is a single HTML file